Monday, 18 August 2014

 "Oh puh-lease dear.
 If one finger is going to get you back from the twilight zone, then girl, there is a reason Zeke here has ten."

-"Sunday" made something lurch in Masha's stomach.
-Like some kind of password, it rushed blood to her face and suddenly she felt oven hot and clustered as though she were in a boiler room.
+'Sunday' made something lurch in Masha's stomach.
+Like some kind of password, it rushed blood to her face and suddenly she felt oven-hot and flustered as though she were in a boiler room.
 She took a deep breath and tried to calm herself down.
-Zeke and Mili were chatting on, oblivious of what was happening to her.
+Zeke and Mili were chatting on, oblivious to what was happening to her.
 She did her best to zone them out, trying to focus on breathing.

 "MASHA, CUT IT OUT!"